MapSurferNET/MapSurfer.NET-Docs/Temp/blogpost.md

 ## 4.4 Tests Summary

-This section summarizes the results of our benchmarks given in sections 4.1-4.3.
-As can be seen from charts (see Figure 1-5), in most tests, especially when the number of tiles is very large (i.e. at z8 or z9), the best performance has been shown by MapSurfer.NET framework.
+This section summarizes the results of our benchmarks given in Sections 3.1-3.4.
+As can be seen from the charts (see Figure 1-5) given above, that in most tests, especially when the number of tiles is very large (i.e. at z8 or z9), the best performance has been shown by MapSurfer.NET framework.
+In bar graphs (Figure 6-7) below, the ratio number (x-axis) indicates how much is slower or faster the tested software packages compare to MapSurfer.NET.
-We aggregated

 <center>![](http://mapsurfernet.com/media/images/Blog/Post-Performance_Comparison_Tile_Seeding/image010.png)</center>